Meet the artists: Halaqat audiovisual residency

 - Asaad Al-Hilali - Project 'Zero'

 Born in Baghdad 1960, Asaad Al-Hilali graduated from the Academy of Fine Arts - Cinema in 1986.
 During his film studies he shot six documentaries for Babel Company.
 He worked in television, wrote and directed several television series and did a lot of reportages in Europe for Arab TV, as well as reports in Europe for Syria TV.
 In Iraq, he worked at the Ministry of Culture, in the department of Cinema and Theater, as a film director and directed several documentaries and a feature film.
 He is currently working as a cameraman in Liege since three years, and keep on making videos for COF, an organisation interested in making different formats.
 Asaad is also a writer who has published 12 books (novels and short stories), scripts for many TV series and shows and for short films.

-- Zohra Benhammou & Romy Nsabimana - Project 'Ana w yek'
+- Zohra Benhammou & Romy Mana - Project 'Ana w yek' (work in progress)

 - Louay Dabous - Project 'Once upon a time in Damascus Two cities, two personalities'

 Patrick Tass is a Belgian director of Palestinian origin born in Beirut in 1992.
 He completed degrees in directing at ALBA (Lebanon) and scriptwriting at the ULB (Belgium).
 Today, he lives in Brussels, working in the world of cinema.
 He teaches cinema analysis and scriptwriting courses at various Belgian cinema labs.
 He is a script doctor at Jay Dreams LLC.
 He has also worked in editing, casting and content development.
 He is currently directing two short films and cowriting a feature-film.
 In his works, Patrick focuses on themes such as identities and sexualities.